-- ☐ Flashlight and extra batteries, sternos, lanterns. - Whistle, to signal for help. - ☐ Battery-powered radio, TV, fan (or hand crank radio) and a NOAA Weather Radio with tone alert and extra batteries for both. - Wrench or pliers to turn off utilities. - Water purification tablets or household chlorine bleach and medicine dropper - for disinfecting, dilute nine parts water to one part bleach.
-In an extreme emergency for drinking purposes, you can use 16 drops of regular household bleach per gallon of water.
-Do not use scented, color safe or bleaches with added cleaners. - Fire extinguisher. - Dust mask, or cotton t-shirt, to help filter contaminated air and plastic sheeting and duct tape to shelter-inplace. - Emergency reference material such as a first aid book or information from www.ready.gov
+- Flashlight and extra batterie sternos, lanterns. - Whistle, to signal for help. - Battery-powered radio, TV, fan (or hand crank radio) and a NOAA Weather Radio with tone alert and extra batteries for both. - Wrench or pliers to turn off utilities. - Water purification tablets or household chlorine bleach and medicine dropper for disinfecting, dilute nine parts water to one part bleach.
+In an extreme emergency for drinking purposes, you can use 16 drops of regular household bleach per gallon of with added cleaners. - Fire extinguisher. - Dust mask, or cotton t-shirt, to help filter contaminated air and plastic sheeting and duct tape to shelter-in- - Emergency reference material such as a first aid book or information from www.ready.gov - Local maps.